 Status: Heat Pump Heating Output Performance Compliance Check: This field is filled out automatically.
 It is referenced from the CF2R-MCH-01, which must be completed prior to this document.

+Status: HSPF performance compliance credit check: This field is filled out automatically.
+It is referenced from the CF1R.

 Directory Used to Certify Product Performance: User to select from dropdown list the certification data base used to document equipment efficiency.
 Choices are AHRI, CEC and DOE.